Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Light Suprachiasmatic Nuclei SCN and the Pinealmelatonin Circuit Infographic

-Source: “Melatonin as a potential anticarcinogen for non-small-cell lung cancer[8]”, Oncotarget
+Source: “Melatonin as a potential anticarcinogen for non-small-cell lung cancer8”, Oncotarget

 Natural sunlight helps to regulate this master alarm clock, relaying information about whether it’s day or night.
-Unfortunately, according to the EPA[9], Americans spend over 90 percent of their time indoors, especially during the long and dark winter months.
+Unfortunately, according to the Environmental Protection Agency9, Americans spend over 90 percent of their time indoors, especially during the long and dark winter months.

-Research[10] has shown that individuals with seasonal affective disorder may produce excessive amounts of the hormone melatonin.
+Research10 has shown that people with seasonal affective disorder may produce excessive amounts of melatonin.
 This could explain why they feel excessively tired and sluggish during the winter months, often spending more time in bed.

-Many people living in northern climates have lower levels of vitamin D over the winter months, so much so that physicians often recommend a supplement between the months of November and March.
-Research[13]has also discovered that people with SAD may produce less vitamin D, and a deficiency of this vitamin has been linked to depression.
+Many people living in northern climates have lower levels of vitamin D over the winter months, and they may be encouraged by their healthcare providers to take a vitamin D supplement during this time.
+Research13 has also discovered that people with SAD may produce less vitamin D, and a deficiency of this vitamin has been linked to depression.

 The winter months bring less light exposure, which we’ve identified as a key factor in regulating the body’s circadian rhythm.
 Increased melatonin and decreased serotonin can have a huge impact on this internal 24-hour sleep-wake clock.

-In one[14] study, individuals with seasonal affective disorder had circadian rest-activity rhythms that were delayed by up to 70 minutes compared to healthy controls.
+In one study,14 people with seasonal affective disorder had circadian rest-activity rhythms that were delayed by up to 70 minutes compared to healthy controls.

 The problem with this signal in humans is that we don’t hibernate like other mammals.
 Healthy individuals don’t have this signal, so it could be part of the reason people with SAD react differently to the change in season.